-Stories we tell and travels we embark on are two sides of the same coin.
-You have not probably heard many captivating stories about people who stayed in one place and lived their lives in the same way since the day they were born until the day they died.
-But you might also be mistaken, if you think, that people who don’t travel the world don’t travel at all.
+The stories we tell and the travels we embark on are two sides of the same coin.
+You probably have not heard many captivating stories about people, who have stayed in one place and lived their lives in the same way since the day they were born until the day they died.
+But you might also be mistaken if you think that people, who don’t travel the world, don’t travel at all.
 Those who imagine, tell and listen to stories live multiple lives.

-Scheherazade’s stories are so captivating because through the magic of stories, she brings her auditors to strange lands and mesmerises them.
+The “One Thousand and One Nights” and Scheherazade’s stories are so captivating because, through the magic of stories, she brings her auditors to strange lands and mesmerises them.
 Just like the magic carpet that she has told us about, and which re-echoed in numerous stories, fairy-tales and found a place in our imagination.

 So we need the magic of storytelling to come back.
-We need those who weave stories into carpets that carry us across mountains and oceans, and the walls and prejudices we build ourselves.
-Carpets that eventually show us that even though Mediterranean shores, Caucasian mountains, Islands of the Northern Sea and rich greenery of the Baltic countries may seem as exotic locales, once you discover people, communities and problems they experience, what might seem different because of historical and cultural contexts, start to look like familiar scenarios that you can empathise with.
+We need those, who weave stories into carpets, that carry us across mountains and oceans, and the walls and prejudices we build ourselves.
+Carpets that eventually show us that even though Mediterranean shores, Caucasian mountains, Islands of the Northern Sea and rich greenery of the Baltic countries may seem as exotic locales, but once you discover people, communities and problems they experience, what might seem different at first because of historical and cultural contexts, start to look like familiar scenarios that you can empathise with.

-And here is the cue to for the ‘Other’ to enter; the magician.
+And here is the cue for the ‘Other’ to enter; the magician.
 The storyteller.
-An artist from a different country, a different background, to hear your stories and retell them through movement, colour, sound, or all of them.
+An artist from a different country, a different background, to hear your stories and retell them through movement, colour, sound, or all of them together.
 And it may bring both confusion and clarity, to hear one’s story told, interpreted and told back to you, diffused by a prism of art, different culture, sets of beliefs and even language.
-Thus, the stories are born, told, weaved into the patterns of magic carpets, carried across the continent.
+Thus, the stories are born, told, weaved into the patterns of magic carpets and carried across the continent.

-The title and concept conceived by Benedetta Carpi De Resmini (Latitudo Srl / Rome).
+The title and concept conceived by Benedetta Carpi De Resmini (Latitudo srl / Italy, Rome).
 For full concept, click here!